denpeshkov/cs-notes/Go Interfaces Internals.md

 }
 ```

-### Data Inlining
+As an optimization, the Go runtime maintains an array of small integers.
+If an interface is instantiated from one of these small integers, it points to an element of this array, thereby preventing runtime allocation

-In Russ Cox [blog post](https://research.swtch.com/interfaces) it is stated that if the actual value fits in a single word, it is stored in the second word directly without indirection or heap allocation
-However, this is no longer true, as it caused race conditions in concurrent GC and ambiguity about whether the data word holds a pointer or scalar
+In Russ Cox [blog post](https://research.swtch.com/interfaces) it is stated that if the actual value fits in a single word, it is stored in the second word directly without indirection or heap allocation.
+However, this is no longer true, as it caused race conditions in concurrent GC and ambiguity about whether the data word holds a pointer or scalar ( #todo elaborate further).
+So interfaces **always** store the pointer in the `data` field

-#todo Elaborate

 # Heap Allocations and Escape Analysis

-When invoking a method through an interface value (indirect call) an escape analysis can't prove that value doesn't escape and allocates on the heap even for scalar type (`int`s, `float`s, …)
+When a method is called via an interface value instead of directly through a struct, the compiler *generally* lacks knowledge of the method's implementation at compile time.
+Consequently, escape analysis cannot confirm that the value doesn't escape, leading to heap allocations (see [optimization](#Optimizations)) even for scalar types like `int`s and `float`s

+In some cases, the compiler can prove the concrete type of the value stored in the interface and **devirtualize** a method call, avoiding heap allocations

 # References